Targets¶

 Body Radius¶

-SwarmTarget owns the per-target body radius used by Approach And Surround (inner ring), Target Crowd Blocking, Target Body Blocking, and attack reach checks.
+SwarmTarget owns the per-target body radius used by Approach & Press (inner ring), Target Crowd Blocking, Target Body Blocking, and attack reach checks.

 - Body Radius Source —